 - Parmenides (5th century BC), sometimes called the father of Western philosophy, is also called the father of Western astronomy…even the father of Western science.

-- According to British mathematician and philosopher, Alfred North Whitehead, all later Western philosophy is merely a series of footnotes on Plato (d.
+- According to British mathematician and philosopher, Alfred North Whitehead, all post-Socratic Western philosophy is merely a series of footnotes on Plato (d.
 347 BC).
 Yet Plato wrote the Timaeus, probably the first attempt by a Western thinker to produce a TOE (Theory of Everything).

 - Aristotle (d.
 322 BC) wrote both the Physics…and the Metaphysics.